Push-up: Wide-grip push-up

 Similar to a normal push-up but with hands wider than shoulder width.
 This works the chest and shoulders more.

 Clap push-up

-At the peak of the push-up, push yourself up off the ground and quickly clap in midair.
-The fast jolting force of clap push-ups will help develop explosive power while also bulking up the pectoral muscles for a more defined chest.
+At the peak of the push-up, push the body up off the ground and quickly clap the hands in midair.
+The fast jolting force of clap push-ups will help develop explosive power while also bulking up the pectoral muscles.

 Spider-Man push-up

-Do a normal push-up but raise one knee toward the elbow of the same side as you rise.
-Switch knees with each rep.

-Also, add more stress to your abs with a 2-second hold.
+Do a normal push-up but raise one knee toward the elbow of the same side as the body rises.
+Switch knees with each rep. More stress can be added to the abs with a two-second hold.

+Declined push-up

+Declined or leg elevated push-ups are performed by doing a normal push-up with the feet on a bench or a step, keeping the back straight and low down instead of up throughout the range of movement.
+This variation's downward angle adds additional work to the front shoulder and upper pectoral muscles.